keshavj13/hackathon/README.md

 #
 ### Instructions
 - Checkout from any of the Branch (vanilla-js/react) to a new branch named - {{ name-mobile_number }} //Your name and mobile number.
+- Only one commit and push to the branch is acceptable.
+- The commit message should contain: {{ name-mobile_number }}

 ### Rules
 - The use of any automation or AI tools is strictly prohibited.
 Violation of this rule will result in immediate disqualification..